All Episodes

 And here we are, God help us, throwing stimulus money after an industry that's predicated upon people going to a bank and borrowing money they don't have in the first place.

-You said uh Obama talked about Carson.
+You said Obama talked about Carson.

-What what did I miss here?
+What did I miss here?

-From what I understand, uh from what you said and what I hear, he talks about how the stimulus is a success.
+From what I understand, from what you said and what I hear, he talks about how the stimulus is a success.

 And that's just not true.